lukislama/Qualix/README.md

 This application is a web-based project that uses Java, [Vaadin](https://vaadin.com/), and Spring Boot as the main technologies.
 It also uses Python, matplotlib, and pandas for data analysis and visualization.
 It is designed to run on Docker containers, which can be deployed locally or on any major cloud provider.
-It's purpose is to provide missing functionality to the [LAMP platform](https://docs.lamp.digital/).
+Its purpose is to provide missing functionality to the [LAMP platform](https://docs.lamp.digital/).

 The main purpose of this project is to make the life of a person using the LAMP platform to conduct a study easier.
 Using